mongodb/docs/source/reference/commands.rst

         { enableSharding: 1 }

    The ``enableSharding`` command doesn't move or shift any data.
-Use the :command:`shardCollection` to begin the process of distributing data among the shards.
+Use the :dbcommand:`shardCollection` to begin the process of distributing data among the shards.

-.. mongodb:command:: shardCollection
+.. dbcommand:: shardCollection

    The ``shardCollection`` command marks a collection for sharding and will begin the process of distributing the data among the shards.
-Call :command:`enableSharding` before calling the ``shardCollection`` command.
+Call :dbcommand:`enableSharding` before calling the ``shardCollection`` command.
 Consider the following syntax: ::

         { shardcollection: "<db>.<collection>", key: "<shardkey>" }